fatihaydin9/stm32-lcd-lib/README.md

 ```

 #### Example
-main.c file has an example to test your library works correct or not.
+main.c file has an example to test your library works correctly or not.